tiian/tiian.github.io/lixa/performances/performances.md

 ### Special Note Related to XTA:

-even if the benchmark uses the TX interface, both TX and XTA use the same common layer of library *liblixac* and there should not be relevant differences related to the type of distributed transactions depicted in the above image.
+even if the benchmark uses the TX interface, both TX and XTA use the same common layer (library *liblixac*) and there should not be relevant differences, with regards to the type of distributed transactions depicted in the above image, between TX and XTA.

+## LIXA State Server Engines

+Starting with version 1.9.0, the LIXA State Server supplies two distinct *State Engines*:
+- **TRADITIONAL**: this is the battle tested, original *State Engine*
+- **JOURNAL**: a more complex *State Engine* that provides better performances in most situations

+The figures reported below compare the behavior of the two *State Engines* when different workloads and different configurations are applied.